Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 When you’re optimizing for Google, your aim, as Brian Clark puts it, is to “spoon-feed the search spiders” with your content.
 Make it as easy as possible for them to find their search terms on your page.

 Here’s a typical example of how Knowledge Graph optimization correlates to what Google is looking for.
 Google’s spider is a program written to crawl the entire web, looking for fresh content.
-And, the spider follows a well-structured path when crawling the web.
+And, the spider follows a well-structured path when crawling the World wide web.

 Google will pull answers from a trustworthy site and serve them up to the user.
 So, when I search “how to make casserole,” I don’t have to click through to any site to see some helpful tips on that topic – they’re right there:

 The spider still crawls pages looking for related keywords and key phrases that are in their database.
 The difference is that, now, Google is much more focused on the reason behind the keyword.

 So, the spider follows its path and then builds an index, based on its own rules (algorithm), encodes all of the data to save space for more data and stores the data, so it’ll be ready for the search users.

 You have a role to play in this process.
 There is no way the Google spider will understand the content of your web page without any keywords, especially in the headline and meta description.

 Keyword stuffing is over – it can actually get you penalized – but the basics of SEO still remain.
 You want to make it easier for Google to find your valuable content and make it accessible in the search results pages.